-Easy Baked Fries: Low-fat, perfectly crispy oven baked fries.
+Easy Baked Oven Fries: These baked french fries are low-fat and perfectly crispy!
 Simple, fast, and healthy!

 French Fries should typically be on the occasionally list of foods–meaning you only partake them few and far between.
 Because let’s face it–deep fried ANYTHING should not be eaten daily.